n1ru4l/graphql-live-query/packages/in-memory-live-query-store/README.md

 A live query store for GraphQL servers that holds the information about the live queries in memory.

-**Note:** If you only want a complete GraphQL transport layer (that is compatible with this package) check out [`@n1ru4l/socket-io-graphql-server`](https://github.com/n1ru4l/graphql-live-queries/tree/main/packages/socket-io-graphql-server).

 Wanna see how you can add it to your existing GraphQL schema?
 Check out the [todo example server](https://github.com/n1ru4l/graphql-live-queries/blob/main/packages/todo-example/server/src/schema.ts).

 With InMemoryLiveQueryStore you can easily add live query capabilities to your existing schema!